xing-hu/EMSE-DeepCom/README.md

 The project information are listed in the file projects.txt.
 Each line represents a project which includes the GitHub username and project name connected by "_"

+# The distribution of the Java methods and classes in projects

 # Data process
 ## Generate ASTs for Java methods
 Command: `python3 get_ast.py source.code ast.json`